thongton11314/machine_learning/sentiment_analysis/sentiment_analysis_with_fine_tuned_roberta/README.md

 # Sentiment Analysis with RoBERTa

-This project demonstrates how to perform sentiment analysis using the RoBERTa model from the Hugging Face Transformers library.
-The code provided in this repository includes steps to load a pre-trained RoBERTa model, tokenize input text, and predict the sentiment of the given text.
+This project demonstrates how to perform sentiment analysis using the fine-tuned RoBERTa model from the Hugging Face Transformers library.
+The code provided in this repository includes steps to load a pre-trained + fine-tuned RoBERTa model, tokenize input text, and predict the sentiment of the given text.

 ## Overview